aws-amplify/docs/ios/api.md

 ### Authorization Modes

 For client authorization AppSync supports API Keys, Amazon IAM credentials, Amazon Cognito User Pools, and 3rd party OIDC providers.
-This is inferred from the `amplifyconfiguration.json` file when you call `Amplify.congifure()`.
+This is inferred from the `amplifyconfiguration.json` file when you call `Amplify.configure()`.

 #### API Key